-The soil is the most basic element, and rich soil can contribute towards a healthy and thriving garden.
+The soil is the essential element, and rich soil can contribute towards a healthy and thriving garden.
 Fertile and nutrient-rich soil means that you can grow a wide variety of plants, fruits, and vegetables in your garden.

-However, the quality of soil varies in different regions, and you might have to add fertilizers and other elements to replenish the required minerals and nutrients.
+However, soil quality varies in different regions, and you might have to add fertilizers and other elements to replenish the required minerals and nutrients.

 It is crucial to understand the basic requirements of plants that you plan to grow and prepare the soil accordingly.
-Before working on the soil, it is advisable to get the soil tested in a laboratory so that you know the problem areas and work on them.
-A soil test can determine the quality of soil, and it can also point out if the soil is deficient in some nutrients.
+Before working on the soil, it is advisable to get the soil tested in a laboratory to know the problem areas and work on them.
+A soil test can determine soil quality, and it can also point out if the soil is deficient in some nutrients.
 When you know these things, you can work towards replenishing and making the soil better for plants to grow.

-Adjust Soil pH level—Most of the plants require neutral levels, however; some of them have specific requirements and might grow better in slightly acidic or alkaline soil.
-The soil pH cannot be altered permanently, but you can add certain chemicals to cope up with the problem on a temporary basis.
-The soil pH can be tested either in a laboratory or with the help of a soil testing kit which is easily available in the market.
+Adjust Soil pH level—Most plants require neutral levels.
+However, some of them have specific requirements and might grow better in slightly acidic or alkaline soil.
+You cannot permanently alter the soil pH, but you can temporarily add certain chemicals to cope with the problem.
+You can test the soil pH either in a laboratory or with the help of a soil testing kit which is readily available in the market.

-Feeding the Soil—To replenish lost nutrients, it is important to feed the soil by mixing fertilizers that are rich in nutrients.
+Feeding the Soil—If you need to replenish lost nutrients, it is essential to feed the soil by mixing fertilizers rich in nutrients.
 You can add organic fertilizers or even inorganic fertilizers that are readily available.
-These fertilizers will ensure that the soil gets its share of essential nutrients that contribute towards the healthy growth of plants.
+These fertilizers will ensure that the soil gets its share of essential nutrients that contribute to the healthy growth of plants.

-Composting—Mixing compost or manure with soil helps in making it richer and better for plant’s growth.
-It is advisable to bury the debris of your gardens like spent flowers, leaves, weeds twigs and wood chips, etc. so that they turn into compost.
-You can use this compost to improve the quality of soil in coming seasons.
+Composting—Mixing compost or manure with soil helps make it richer and better for the plant’s growth.
+It is advisable to bury the debris off your gardens like spent flowers, leaves, weeds, twigs, and wood chips, etc. so that they turn into compost.
+You can use this compost to improve the quality of soil in the coming seasons.

-Cover Crops—Growing cover crops is another alternative method which helps the soil in replenishing lost nutrients.
+Cover Crops—Growing cover crops is another alternative method that helps the soil replenishing lost nutrients.
 You can grow certain plants and crops in your yard that have the capability of adding nutrients to the soil.
 Leguminous plants can add nitrogen to the soil through their roots.
-Alfalfa, Soybeans, Rapeseed, Sudan grass, Crimson Clover and Hairy Vetch are plants that can add minerals to the soil.
+Alfalfa, Soybeans, Rapeseed, Sudan grass, Crimson Clover, and Hairy Vetch can add minerals to the soil.
 Home gardeners use Hairy Vetch in the gardens to enhance the soil quality.

 Source of Information on How to Improve Soil Quality